mchagneux/computo_paper/README.md

 ```shell
 jupytext --set-formats ipynb,md:myst paper.ipynb
 ```
+You can edit the notebook and run cells in a notebook environment connected to the "computo" kernel.

 Once your notebook is ready with no errors from the code cells, you can build the document with: